radioblodo/SC1015/README.md

 2. Works with small sample sizes: This model is useful for datasets <100k.
 3. We can manipulate the threshold on the predicted probability of the dependent variable.
 Which will affect the accuracy of the model as it changes the limit when we classify people to have Stroke.

-We used the same training and test data sets and the resultant accuracy in predicting `Stroke` is 68%.
+We used the same training and test data sets and the resultant accuracy in predicting `Stroke` is 68.36%.

+Then we optimised the model by adding hyperparameters using `GridSearchCV`.
+We also added smoothing parameters to reduce the risk of overfitting.
+The optimised Model's accuracy improved only by a small margin to 68.397%.

 ### 6. [K Nearest Neighbour (KNN)](https://github.com/radioblodo/SC1015/blob/main/K-Nearest_Neighbour.ipynb)
 We used `KNN` because: